Mini-Ware/CTF-Journey/Categories/Web/README.md

 - DOM based XSS
 > Client side attack, browser executes payload that didn't came from the server
 ## SQL Injection
+### Testing
+- Try using one (single or double) quote for the input and see if there is any errors
+- If an error is returned, the website might be vulnerable
+### Types of attack
 - Union based attack
 > Application displays the output of the query, allowing you to steal information from the database
 - Error based attack